Penetration Tester | CHECK Team Member

 Delivering penetration tests and vulnerability assessments across networks, infrastructure, and applications

-Supporting and leading testing engagements alongside experienced senior testers
+Supporting and leading testing engagements alongside senior testers

 Producing clear, well-structured reports with practical remediation advice

-Using and developing skills with tools such as Metasploit and Burp Suite
+Using tools such as Metasploit and Burp Suite

 Keeping up to date with emerging tools, techniques, and attack methods

-Collaborating with consultancy and SOC teams, with opportunities to progress into threat hunting What you must have
+Collaborating with consultancy and SOC teams, with potential progression into threat hunting What You Must Have One of the following:

 At least 6 months of hands-on penetration testing experience